Skip to main content

 These teams need to have the ability to track their scrum capacity planning, to schedule the right projects at the proper time.
 And if they are able to run efficient sprint planning, they succeed in keeping their terms and delivering excellent results.

-Why doing Sprint planning in Gmail
+Why implement Sprint planning in Gmail?

 You can make your projects a lot more productive if you keep them in your inbox.
 We can bet that you receive many requests related to your projects via email.
 Most development and engineering teams do.